Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 that I can use (as "test.m4e") in the "testMPEG4VideoStreamer"

-or "testOnDemandRTSPServer" demo applications?
+or "testOnDemandRTSPServer" demo applications (or "live555MediaServer")?

 -